 Some moments are just so cool.
 Like today, the three-month mark for Kelsey on her weight loss journey.

 She came to me just after the new year and I recommended that she do my Weight Loss Coaching program.
 She had no idea what to expect, but jumped in anyway – and I’m so glad she did.

 And she did just that.
-In fact, she exceeded it by a pound.
+In fact, she exceeded it.
 Funny how (well-thought out) intentions always come true with consistent focus and work.